 I said what I said.

 I’m not out here eating steaks, fish, chicken, or dairy milk/yogurt.
 But my family eats eggs and cheese.
-I bake with butter (uh, palm oil is awful).
+I bake with butter.

 When looking at a nutrition label, I care much more about the presence of macronutrients than that of honey.
 I care more about the absence of preservatives than I do that of gelatin.